 Installing the towers

-4 The two-wheel support towers are fabricated and painted elsewhere and are lifted into position on the chassis.
-The lower ends are attached to hinges on each side of the chassis, and the upper ends rest on the two support posts.
-The towers include ladders welded along one edge to provide access to the electrical rings and brushes at the wheel hubs and to the electrical drive motors and wheels that tum the drive rim on each side.
-The center axle is then installed between the wheel hubs at the tops of the two towers.
+4. The two-wheel support towers are manufactured and painted off-site, then lifted into position on the chassis.
+They are attached to hinges at the lower ends of each side of the chassis, while their upper ends rest on two support posts.
+These towers have ladders welded along one edge for easy access to electrical rings and brushes located at wheel hubs, as well as electrical drive motors and wheels that turn the drive rim on either side.
+Once in place, a center axle is installed between the wheel hubs atop both towers.

-7 Hydraulic and electrical lines are routed inside the chassis frame pieces where they will be protected.
-The operator’s control station is installed and connected.
-The chassis axles, brakes, tires, wheels, and stabilizer jacks may be installed at this time or they may be installed after all other work is complete.
+7.The hydraulic and electrical lines are routed inside the chassis frame pieces for protection.
+The operator’s control station is installed and connected, while the installation of chassis axles, brakes, tires, wheels, and stabilizer jacks may occur at this stage or after all other work is complete.

-8 Sixteen pairs of spokes run from the center hubs at the tops of the towers out to the seats.
-To install the spokes in the factory, the first pair of spokes is laid flat on the factory floor, and two crossmembers are installed between the spokes.
-One crossmember is located at the point where the drive rims will be attached, which is about 5 ft (1.5 m) in from the outer end of the spokes.
-A pair of curved sections of the drive rims are also bolted in place on each side at that point leaving one end free.
+8.Sixteen pairs of spokes run from the center hubs at the tops of the towers out to the seats.
+To install them in the factory, a pair of spokes is laid flat on the floor with two crossmembers installed between them.
+One crossmember is placed where drive rims will attach about 5 ft (1.5 m) inward from outer ends of spokes; curved sections of drive rims are bolted on each side at that point leaving one end free.

 Finishing the wheel

-11The entrance and exit stairs and walkways, safety fences, and trim pieces are fabricated, painted, and installed.
-The seats are fabricated and painted.
-In operation, four of the seats are carried attached to the wheel.
-The remaining seats are carried separately on the trailer and are manually lifted and pinned into place after the wheel is erected.
+11.The entrance and exit stairs, walkways, safety fences, and trim pieces have been fabricated, painted, and installed.
+The seats have also been fabricated and painted.
+During operation, four of the seats are attached to the wheel while the remaining seats are carried separately on a trailer.
+These seats are manually lifted and pinned into place after the wheel is erected.